davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/Open-Science-Framework.md

 To organise your files effectively:

 - use clear names and locations for folders
-- aim to maintain a consisent approach to organisation throughout your researc process
+- aim to maintain a consisent approach to organisation throughout your research process
 - seperate raw data from derived data
 - Make README files: this allows you to document what is included in each folder.
 Update this when you make changes.